10 Great Bike Trails on the North Island

 1. Remutaka Cycle Trail

 This trail has it all!
 Starting by Hutt River, climb the Hutt Valley to an old railway line.
 Then emerge in the middle of Wairarapa’s wine fields and finish on the “Wild Coast”.
 Riders, you are in for a treat!
 If you don’t want to do the whole thing, check out this Remuka Highlights Package!

 Grade: 1,2,3,4.
 The trail is a mix of all grades.
 Have a mountain bike ready, this trail is not road bike friendly.

 2. Hawke’s Bay Trails

 Trunked in three sections, the Hawke’s Bay Trails offer great panoramic views of the North Island’s east coast including the iconic Cape Kidnappers.
 This is an easy flat ride by the Pacific Ocean and passing by Hawke’s Bay’s award-winning vineyards.
+Bike hire is available with Fishbike Rentals and Napier City Bike Rentals & Tours.
 Find out more in Mountain Biking in Hawke’s Bay.